dell/csm-docs/content/docs/concepts/csidriver/features/powerflex.md

 a.
 Open the application page and select API permissions.

 b.
 Under Microsoft Graph, add:
 - offline_access
 - User.Read
 c.
 Click Update permissions to apply the changes

 In Keycloak,

-- Add the below to Client Scopes → Default Client Scopes:
+- Add the below to Client Scopes → Default Client Scopes: openid

-openid
 profile
 email
 roles
 offline_access
 - Clients → keycloak_user_client -> Mappers, add mappers:
 email → email
 preferred_username → username
 given_name → firstName
 family_name → lastName

+In Okta,
+>Note: Okta performs strict scope validation and does not allow requesting scopes that are not explicitly defined in the Authorization Server.
+Hence, a custom scope must be created before it can be requested by the client.

+- Navigate to: Security → API → Authorization Servers
+- Select the relevant Authorization Server.
+- Add a Custom Scope.
+- Update access policies as needed to allow the scope for the client.

+Also, Ensure the scope is allowed in Access Policies and the relevant Rule for the client application

 7. Create OAuth2 client in CIAM